-Annemarie has 8+ years of experience guiding design projects from framing through implementation with diverse nonprofit, government, community, social enterprise, and foundation clients.
+Annemarie (she/her/hers) has 8+ years of experience guiding design projects from framing through implementation with diverse nonprofit, government, community, social enterprise, and foundation clients.
 She teaches at Washington University in St. Louis in strategic design including Design Thinking and Design Across Disciplines.
 Past work includes leading collaborative teams at Greater Good Studio (2012-2018) in the research and design of new programs, services, digital and analog tools, and human centered design learning experiences for diverse contexts in communities across the US and internationally.
 Annemarie found her way to design consulting by both chance and study in architecture and American culture studies (bachelor’s from WashU) and design for sustainability (master’s from Savannah College of Art and Design).
 In addition, she has completed professional development in project management and behavioral economics.
 Annemarie found her way back to St. Louis to be closer to family, her friends’ babies, and beautiful bricks.
 Her years in technical theatre provided experience writing about herself in the third person, and she remains an avid theatre fan.